kdavis-mozilla/WikipediaTextCorporaGenerator/README.md

 # Corpora Generator
-A scripts suite that generates, from Wikipedia, text corpora for all languages supported by Wikipedia
+Generates, from Wikipedia, text corpora for all Wikipedia languages.

 # Quick Start